glycojones/privateer/.github/ISSUE_TEMPLATE/binary---feature-request.md

 ---
-name: Web App  - Feature request
+name: Binary - Feature request
 about: Suggest an idea for this project
 title: ''
-labels: enhancement, webserver
+labels: enhancement
 assignees: ''

 ---